RedCMD/JSON-Embedded-Languages/README.md

 This extension targets every `JSON` and `JSONC` file, not just `package.json`.
 There will be false positives and false negatives.
 Please report any you come across.

+VSCode TextMate injections are rather slow.
+It may take longer for documents to fully syntax highlight.
+The `regexp` `"injectionSelector"` is almost 10,000 characters long.

 ## For more information